VisActor/VTable/docs/assets/option/en/column/base-column-type.md

 ${prefix} hideColumnsSubHeader(boolean) = false
 Whether to hide the header title of the subtable header.
 The default value is not hidden.

+${prefix} aggregation(Aggregation | CustomAggregation | Array)

+Not required.

+Data aggregation configuration to analyze the column data.

+Global options can also be configured to configure aggregation rules for each column.

+Please refer to the tutorial document